riteshbachhar/Fraud-detection-using-AI/README.md

 - `amount_dispersion_std`: The standard deviation of transaction amounts per sender, capturing volatility in counterparties' transfer sizes.
 - `sent_to_received_ratio_monthly`: The ratio of total received to total sent amounts within a month.
 Ratios trending toward 1 may indicate circular or balancing behavior that warrants scrutiny
 - `back_and_forth_transfers`: The number of transfers exchanged between a sender and receiver within a single calendar day.
 This is a directed metric: A → B is treated as distinct from B → A.
+- `daily_receiver_transaction`: The number of transactions the `Receiver_account` received in a single day.
+- `weekly_receiver_transaction`: The number of transactions the `Receiver_account` received in a single week.
+- `daily_sender_transaction`: The number of transactions the `Sender_account` sent in a single day.
+- `weekly_sender_transaction`: The number of transactions the `Sender_account` sent in a single week.
-- `circular_transaction_count`: The number of transactions that eventually return to the original sender, forming a cycle.
-Cycles may span multiple steps and extend across several days, making them a strong indicator of layering or obfuscation.
+- `circular_transaction_count`: The number of transactions that ultimately return to the original sender, forming a cycle.
+Such cycles may span multiple steps and several days, making this feature a strong indicator of layering or obfuscation.

 <p float="center">
   <img src="/Figures/fanin.JPG" width="250" />